How Do I Ungroup/Uncombine Grouped/Combined Parts After Import

 There's some user interface issues, but Musescore is still pretty cool.
 Thank you.

-In reply to by BrendaEM
+In reply to I will have to work on… by BrendaEM

 You can separate the staves as explained, we don’t need the MIDI file to help with that.
 The explanation I have works perfectly, I tried it, took about 10 seconds.
 It’s true though that sometimes it can be hard to find things in the Handbook - especially if one is looking for sequencer terminology rather than notation.
 But luckily there is free and very fast help available right here!
 And you’re welcome to contribute your skills to improving the Handbook - line the software itself, it is open source too.